 Your common law trademark rights extend only to the geographic areas in which you’re actively marketing and selling your products or services.
 So, for instance, if you only serve customers located in the Los Angeles metropolitan area, then you will only own trademark rights in the Los Angeles metropolitan area.
 This generally means that a competing business that only serves residents of New York would be permitted to use an identical trademark for the same products or services and not be considered an infringer.

 The biggest drawback to only having common law trademark rights is that other individuals and businesses can adopt identical or confusingly similar trademarks in other areas of the United States and acquire their own common law rights.
 This can be especially problematic if you ever want to expand or franchise your business because you may be prohibited from selling your products or services in those parts of the country where others have obtained common law trademark rights.
-Applying to federally register your trademark with the United States Patent and Trademark Office can help prevent this unfortunate situation from happening to you because it reserves the entire U.S. for your exclusive use (subject to anyone who might have acquired common law rights before you filed your trademark application).
+Securing a US trademark registration issued by the United States Patent and Trademark Office can help prevent this unfortunate situation from happening to you because it reserves the entire U.S. for your exclusive use (subject to anyone who might have acquired common law rights before you filed your trademark application).

 One very important thing to remember is that you can only legally acquire common law trademark rights if another person or business doesn’t already own a federal trademark registration for an identical or confusingly similar trademark.
 If such a trademark registration exists, the use of your trademark would be in violation of the trademark owner’s federal rights and you risk being sued for trademark infringement.
 This is true regardless of whether the owner of the trademark registration is actually doing business in the same part of the U.S. as you are.
 This illustrates why it is absolutely essential that you conduct a federal trademark search prior to adopting and using your trademark.